lakka-switch/documentation/archives.md

 # Deprecated versions

-Here, you will find old versions of Lakka for the Switch, using the mainline kernel and no features.
+Here, you will find old versions of Lakka for the Switch, using the mainline kernel and without sexy features.

 ## Deprecated `arm` stables